- Thinking of Bylaws Change?

 - Membership qualifications: may be set by the Chapter, but must comply with the anti-discrimination provisions of the Association Bylaws.
 Non-members of the Association may be accepted as members by Chapters, but the president of the Chapter must be a member of the Association.

-- Discrimination: Membership in a Chapters of the Association or participation in any activity of a Chapter shall not be denied or abridged on account of race, color, religion, gender, age, national origin, disability or sexual orientation.
+- Discrimination: Membership in a Chapters of the Association or participation in any activity of a Chapter shall not be denied or abridged on account of race, color, religion, gender, age, national origin, disability, sexual orientation, or gender identity.

 - Chapter bylaws: must be submitted to the Bylaws Committee of the Association for review to ensure that the provisions proposed are not in conflict with any provisions of the Association's Bylaws and are otherwise consistent.